 More than a decade later and you can still find tons of movies, TV shows and more on the iTunes Store that you can either buy or rent and watch on your iPhone, iPad, Mac or TV.

 However, people have got used to finding content to watch for free, and that is something that is holding back Apple's offering.
 For the majority of people it doesn't matter how much content is available on the iTunes Store if you have to pay for it.

 Apple has been spending billions on creating lots of new shows to be streamed via the Apple TV app.
 We have details of the shows that are currently streaming below and in the following section you can find out more about still to air shows.
 These are in alphabetical order.

-Steven Spielberg's Amazing Stories are on Apple TV+.
+Steven Spielberg's Amazing Stories started streaming on Apple TV+ in March 2020.
 During the Showtime event keynote, Spielberg said he would be "resurrecting this 93-year-old brand and offering to multi-generational audiences a whole new batch of Amazing Stories".

 He revealed that in one story a World War II pilot's plane magically travels through space and time from the past and into the present day.

 Back in May 2018 it was revealed that 'Once Upon A Time' co-creators Adam Horowitz and Edward Kitsis would be the executive producers on the show.

 Each episode is disconnected, but there will be one compelling narrative running throughout that will link the first season.

 Samuel L. Jackson and Anthony Mackie will star in this film about two 1950’s African American entrepreneurs, Bernard Garrett and Joe Morris, who recruited white man, Matt Steiner, to pose as the head of their business empire.